Future-proofing workflows with Canon's PTZ cameras

 The Canon CR-X300

-"This unique combination makes the CR-X300 the perfect fit for a variety of applications across the broadcast and AV industries, including sports venues, news coverage, reality TV and live outdoor events, to name just a few."
+"This unique combination makes the CR-X300 the perfect fit for a variety of applications across the broadcast and AV industries, including sports venues, news coverage, and reality TV," says Canon Europe Product Marketing Specialist Jack Adair.

 The CR-X300's 1/2.3-inch 4K CMOS sensor, 20x optical zoom lens and Hybrid AF system ensure crisp 4K imagery and pin-sharp focus, even in low-light situations.
 It's able to output 4K UHD (4:2:2 10-bit) video over SDI and HDMI, or 4K UHD 30p (4:2:0 8-bit) via IP.
 The CR-X300 is also able to make use of its 4K sensor to deliver Full HD video with enhanced clarity, thanks to oversampled HD processing.

-Support for a wide range of streaming and control protocols means that the CR-X300 can slot straight into a variety of workflows.
-As well as being able to be integrated into multi-camera setups, the CR-X300 can also be used as a professional standalone camera.
+The CR-X300 can be integrated into multi-camera setups, and can also be used as a professional standalone camera.
 Using the RTMP protocol, footage can be streamed directly to a content delivery network of your choice, such as YouTube.

 A Canon CR-N300 camera tilted down.